SURYAMATE/aad/README.md

 ## Architecture
 This architecture deploys a frontend application built with TypeScript and React on AWS infrastructure.
 The React application is hosted on Amazon S3 for static website hosting, while Amazon CloudFront serves as a global content delivery network for distributing assets.
 HTTPS encryption is provided by AWS Certificate Manager, ensuring secure communication with users.
 This setup offers scalability, reliability, and cost-effectiveness, while TypeScript and React enhance developer productivity and flexibility in building modern user interfaces.

 ![basicArchitecture.svg](doc%2FbasicArchitecture.svg)

+## Backend Authentication and Authorization Process
+How to use permissions granted by custom roles in Microsoft Entra ID to address your application management needs?
+In Microsoft Entra ID, you can delegate Application creation and management permissions.

 ## Getting Started